 The Statewide Behavioral Health Coordinating Council (SBHCC) was created by the 2016-17 General Appropriations Act, 84th Legislature, Regular Session, 2015 (Article IX, Section 10.04) ensure a strategic approach to the delivery of behavioral health services and maximize General Revenue to serve individuals with behavioral health conditions.
 The Texas Legislature directed the SBHCC to develop a five-year behavioral health strategic plan which was published in 2016 for fiscal years 2017-2021.
-The updated Texas Statewide Behavioral Health Strategic Plan will be published July 2022 for fiscal years 2022-2026 and will include the state's first Texas Strategic Plan for Diversion, Community Integration, and Forensic Services.
+The updated Texas Statewide Behavioral Health Strategic Plan was published September 2022 for fiscal years 2022-2026 and included the state's first Texas Strategic Plan for Diversion, Community Integration, and Forensic Services.